National insurance explainer (Budget October 2024 update)

 • Income tax is levied on your annual income, whereas NICs (for employees) are levied for each earnings period (so typically monthly or weekly) without reference to any previous pay or NICs deductions

-• Income tax is levied on all income (including earnings and also pension, investment, property and dividend income) whereas NICs is only levied on earnings
+• Income tax is levied on all income (including earnings and also pension, investment, property and dividend income) whereas NICs are only levied on earnings from employment or profit from self-employment

-• National Insurance has different rates for the employed and self-employed, income tax has a single set of rates for everyone in employment
+• National Insurance has different rates for the employed and self-employed, income tax has a single set of rates for everyone in work whether employed or self-employed (though devolution of income tax powers means these rates are different in Scotland)

-• Income tax is aggregated across all employments and other sources of income whereas for National Insurance each separate employment is treated in isolation
+• Income tax is calculated based on the total income from any employments, self-employments or other sources of income that a person has in a particular tax year, whereas for National Insurance each separate employment is usually treated in isolation

 • NICs are paid by employers as well as workers